edsonsilva17/tt06-analog-ldo-regulator-eh/docs/info.md

 ## How it works

-A 1.8V output LDO Regulator designed to operate via 2.45GHz RF energy harvesting
+A 1.8V output LDO Regulator designed to operate via 2.45GHz RF energy harvesting.

 ## How to test

-Connecting an antenna to a network of suitable impedance, correctly feeding the reference and Ibias pins
+Connecting an antenna to a network of suitable impedance, correctly feeding the reference and Ibias pins.

 ## External hardware

-300 Ohms impedance antenna together with an LT matching network
+300 Ohms impedance antenna together with an LT matching network.